top of page

 TELESCOPE logo_edited.png

-Supporting writers to create their boldest work yet
+Supporting emerging writers to create their biggest work yet

-Across the development period, playwrights work with the Observatory team and associate artists, receiving dedicated feedback, workshopping and creative development.
-The program culminates in a premiere season of the brand new play.
+Across the process, playwrights work with the Observatory team and associate artists, receiving guidance, feedback, workshopping and creative development to grow the play to its fullest, most creative potential.

 Unknown.jpeg3.jpeg